starknet-edu/starknetbook/src/ch03-02-01-madara.md

 ## Use Braavos with Madara appchain

-Braavos includes the Mainnet, Sepolia, and Goerli networks by default, but connecting with your local Madara chain requires manual configuration.
+Braavos includes the Mainnet and Sepolia by default, but connecting with your local Madara chain requires manual configuration.
 This involves adding a custom network within Braavos's settings.

 ## Configuring Braavos for Madara